Noncoincidence $f(Q)$-Cosmology with Dark Matter Coupled to Gravity: Matter Coupled to Gravity

 It has been shown that this connection leads to cosmological dynamics with de Sitter behavior as an attractor, even without introducing a cosmological constant \cite{an1,dut1}, unlike the case with the coincidence connection.
 Moreover, inflationary solutions can be realized within this framework, as the theory is dynamically equivalent to a two-scalar field quintom-like gravitational model \cite{an2}.
 Recently, in \cite{an4} it was found that the geometrodynamical degrees of freedom introduced by this noncoincident connection can describe the late-time acceleration of the universe.
 The $\Lambda$CDM limit within the $f\left( Q\right) $-gravity for this connection was examined before in \cite{saik}.
 On the other hand, this connection has been applied to investigate the evolution of the anisotropies in a homogeneous Bianchi I \ universe \cite{saik2}.

 In this work, we introduce the matter Lagrangian $L_{m}=\rho_{m}$, representing an ideal pressureless fluid that models dark matter.
 The coupling to gravity is described by the action

 such that in the limit $f(Q)\sim Q$, general relativity is recovered.
 Such interacting models have been examined before in other modified theories of gravity, see for instance \cite{fr1,fr2,fr3}. \ In our consideration the interacting function has been introduced in a way such that to introduce the minimum nonlinear terms in the cosmological field equations.
+The form of the coupling function has been considered such that to have the minimum number of degrees of freedom introduced by the coupling function and have similarities with other theories of gravity such as the Weyl Integrable Spacetime or the Chameleon Mechanism.

 Assuming dark matter behaves as a pressureless fluid, we take $L_{m}=\rho _{m0}a^{-3}$.
 Introducing a Lagrange multiplier $\lambda$, the action becomes

 where $\lambda=-f^{\prime}(Q)$.

 After integrating by parts, the point-like action becomes